 Most small ventricular septal defects will not require an echocardiogram as they tend to close, but often infants with moderate or large ventricular septal defects will need to have at least one echocardiogram to provide the cardiologist with a complete picture of the defect.

-Although rare, in some children with ventricular septal defects a cardiac catheterization will need to be performed.
-This can help the cardiologist determine more accurately how much blood flow is going out to the lungs.
-This can be very useful in determining the need for surgery in children who have had subtle signs of congestive heart failure but who do not have clear-cut evidence of the need for surgical repair.
+In some children with ventricular septal defects a cardiac catheterization will need to be performed.
+This can help the cardiologist determine how much blood flow is going out to the lungs.
+This can be useful in determining the need for surgery in children who have had subtle signs of congestive heart failure but who do not have clear-cut evidence of the need for surgical repair.

 Treatment for Ventricular Septal Defects

 Many times observation is the only treatment needed, with regular checkups with the cardiologist.
-This may be as infrequent as every two to three years in older children with small ventricular septal defects to as often as weekly in babies with large ventricular septal defects.
+This may be every two to three years in older children with small ventricular septal defects to as often as weekly in babies with large ventricular septal defects.

-Babies who have shown some signs of congestive heart failure will typically be placed on medication, usually a diuretic to help get rid of extra fluid in the lungs.
+Babies who have shown some signs of congestive heart failure will typically be placed on medicine, usually a diuretic to help get rid of extra fluid in the lungs.

 In babies who are failing to thrive because it is too difficult for them to eat, a high calorie formula or fortified breast milk will be added to help the baby grow.

-Sometimes babies get so worn out with feeding that a small tube through the nose and into the stomach is temporarily necessary to deliver the food.
+Sometimes babies get worn out with feeding.
+A small tube may need to be inserted through the nose and into the stomach.
+This is temporary to help deliver the food.
 The goal is to control the symptoms of heart failure to allow the baby time to grow.

-In the meantime, the ventricular septal defect may get smaller and cause fewer problems, in which case the infant will not require surgery and will eventually not need medications.
+The ventricular septal defect may get smaller and cause fewer problems.
+The infant will not require surgery and will eventually not need medicines.